National Cemetery Administration

 Aside from the problems of economics surrounding the use of wooden headboards, public sentiment was turning to a more permanent mode of marking graves.
 Several years of controversy ensued within the War Department as to the type of headstone that ought to be used in lieu of the wooden headboard.
 There were those who favored the use of marble and those who favored galvanized iron coated with zinc.
 The controversy between marble and galvanized iron continued with intermittent periods of vigor and apathy for seven years.

-In order to ensure that all graves in military controlled cemeteries were marked appropriately, Congress on April 28, 1904 (58th Cong., Chap.
+In order to ensure that all graves in military-controlled cemeteries were marked appropriately, Congress on April 28, 1904 (58th Cong., Ch.
 1762), also authorized the furnishing of headstones for the unmarked graves of civilians buried in post cemeteries.

 On May 26, 1930, the War Department implemented regulations for Confederate headstones that also authorized the inscription of the Confederate Cross of Honor in a small circle on the front face of the stone above the standard inscription of the soldier's name, rank, company and regiment.